Uberspace/lab/source/guide_pelican.rst

 ----

-.. note:: For this guide you should be familiar with the basic concepts of

-  * Python_
-  * :manual:`domains <web-domains>`

 License
 =======

-Pelican is free and open source software licensed under `AGPL 3`_.
+Pelican is free and open source software licensed under `AGPL 3 <https://www.gnu.org/licenses/agpl-3.0.en.html>`_.

 Prerequisites
 =============

-Pelican currently runs best on 3.6+; earlier versions of Python are not supported.
+Pelican currently runs best on Python 3.6+; earlier versions are not supported.
 This version comes preinstalled on your uberspace.

 .. note:: If you want to use your own website domain, refer to the uberspace manual for :manual:`domains <web-domains>`